 First in New York City: Just two hours ago, AP reporter Chris Hawley tweeted that two lucky ladies were about to enter the city clerk’s chapel and become the first same-sex couple married in New York City: Two gray-haired seniors, Phyllis Siegel and Connie Kopolev.
 1 in wheelchair.”
 Just moments earlier, Council Speaker Christine Quinn (herself openly gay) tweeted a photo of herself with the two brides.

 First in Buffalo: Looks like we might have to wait a while longer for that one.
-Times City Hall reporter Javier Hernandez tweeted minutes ago that the notary in Buffalo appears to be missing.
+Times City Hall reporter Javier Hernandez tweeted minutes ago that the missing.

 And to all you other bride-on-brides and groom-on-grooms out there, have a helluva day!